stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisites:** 3rd Level Spells and Pact of the Tome
 A new page appears in your Book of Shadows.
-With your permission, a creature can use 2 Actions to write its name on that page, which can contain a number of names equal to your spellcasting attribute bonus.
+With your permission, a creature can use 2 Actions to write its name on that page, which can contain a number of names equal to your spellcasting attribute modifier.

 You can cast the [Sending]() spell, targeting a creature whose name is on the page, without using a spell slot and without using material components.
 To do so, you must write the message on the page.
 The target hears the message in their mind, and if the target replies, their message appears on the page, rather than in your mind.
 The writing disappears after 1 minute.